Pad See Ew (Thai Stir Fried Noodles)

 Substitutions

-• Protein: instead of chicken, you can use any protein of your choice such as beef, tofu, shrimp, or pork.
+• Protein: you can use any protein of your choice such as chicken, tofu, shrimp, or pork.

 Additions